 Find out more options and details in our Vung Tau Travel Guide.

-Saigon is an exciting city with bustling streets, beautiful old architectures, sacred religious sites, and many beautiful natural sceneries in the suburban.
+Saigon is an exciting city with bustling streets, beautiful old architecture, sacred religious sites, and many beautiful natural sceneries in the suburbs.
 With our recommended itineraries for touring in Saigon, we hope you can enjoy the best of the city whether you are staying for a couple of hours, one, two, or even five days.
 But you can always find out more interesting places in Saigon in our other Vietnam travel guides.

 If you would like to have a local guide to take you to places when touring Saigon, check out motorbike tours in Saigon and tours to locations near Saigon at i Tour Vietnam.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.